jamesbolitho/silverstripe-frontenduploadfield/README.md

 ## ToDo's:

-- Only been tested with images so needs further development and testing with files.
+- Only been tested with images so needs further development and testing with files i.e. pdf's, docx etc.